efyzx1UoN/Self-Service/README.md

 [Link](https://trello.com/b/eeP74gVM/se-group-project)<br/>

-## Current Task: Requirements - User Stories 1 and 7
+## Current Task:  Sprint 1 - A to B
 ### Brief
-Search for APIs we could use for Route-Planning, Taxis, Trains, Parking and Hotels.
+See Trello Board for current User Stories in question.
+Aim is to have:
+- Core structure of App
+- Integrate Google Maps API
+- Stretch: Flesh app with textual in-app guides on how everything is going to work.

 ### Resources
 - [Flutter Wikipedia Page](https://en.wikipedia.org/wiki/Flutter_(software)) (See references too for those still trying to setup)
-- Google is a good service for this.
-"APIs for ..."
+- I can only recommend Googling the API or particular thing you want implement in Flutter/Dart.

 ### Deadlines
+- Sprint Ending: 4th December
 - Prototypes Completed: 18th December

 ### Contributors